EFTERLEVANDEGUIDEN - a collaboration between public authorities intended to make it easier for those who have lost a loved one

 Contact details for the Swedish Pensions Agency (in Swedish) External link.

-Housing supplement for pensioners
+Housing supplement

-As a surviving pensioner, you may be entitled to housing supplement or income support for the elderly from the Swedish Pensions Agency (Pensionsmyndigheten).
+If you are a surviving pensioner, you may be entitled to housing supplement or income support for the elderly from the Swedish Pensions Agency (Pensionsmyndigheten).
 Income, assets and housing costs all affect how much housing supplement you are entitled to.

 The maximum amount is SEK 7,290 per month.